mzlad1/ignite/README.md

 - **Customer Feedback System** with star ratings and like/dislike functionality
 - **FAQ Section** with expandable questions and answers
 - **Responsive Design** optimized for all devices
+- **Client-side Caching** for faster page loads and reduced network usage

 ### 👨‍💼 Admin Features